niklasramo/tikki/README.md

 // TypeScript you just need to make sure all the phases you will be using are
 // defined in the AllowedPhases type when instantiating the ticker.
 So let's set
 // "b" and "d" (in that order) to phases.
 What happens here is probably what
-// you'd expect - all listeners are kept intact and the ticker will keep on
+// you'd expect - all callbacks are kept intact and the ticker will keep on
-// ticking as usual, but only the listeners for "b" and "d" phases will be
+// ticking as usual, but only the callbacks for "b" and "d" phases will be
 // emitted on every animation frame.
 So only "b" would be console logged on
-// every animation frame as we have not added any listeners for "d" yet. ticker.phases = ['b', 'd'];
+// every animation frame as we have not added any callbacks for "d" yet. ticker.phases = ['b', 'd'];

-// Removing listeners from a phase is as simple as providing the phase and the
+// Removing callbacks from a phase is as simple as providing the phase and the
-// listener id to the .off() method. ticker.off('a', listenerIdA);
+// callback id to the .off() method. ticker.off('a', idA);

-// You can also remove all the listeners from a specific phase in one go. ticker.off('b');
+// You can also remove all the callbacks from a specific phase in one go. ticker.off('b');

-// Or just remove all listeners from the ticker. ticker.off();
+// Or just remove all callbacks from the ticker. ticker.off();
 ```